RedPillAnalytics/checkmate-docs/README.md

 5. Export OBI changes into source control using Studio
 6. Commit and push changes to git.

-### Standard / Default Settings
+### Settings

 Source Base: 'directory where you cloned git repo' Ex: c:\git
 Domain Home: 'directory where you installed OBI' Ex: c:\fmw\product\12.2.1.4\user_projects\domains\bi
-Checkmate Version: 10.1.8 (latest as of time of writing)
+Checkmate Version: 10.1.2 (latest as of time of writing)
 OBIEE Version: 'version of OBI you are working with'
 Source Base Type: MDS-XML (unless otherwise needed)
-Metadata Project: 'blank' (or as specified among the available metadata existing projects) Admin User: weblogic (or as specified)
+Metadata Project: 'blank'
+Admin User: weblogic (or as specified)
 Admin Pass: Admin123 (or as specified)
 Repo Pass: Admin123 (or as specified)